kemckinnmsft/AIPLAB/instructions.md

 1. Switch to **Client3**.

-1. @[Click here](`cmd.exe/c start shell:AppsFolder\Microsoft.MicrosoftEdge_8wekyb3d8bbwe!MicrosoftEdge -private https://admin.microsoft.com/AdminPortal/Home#/homepage`) to launch an Edge InPrivate session to **https://admin.microsoft.com/AdminPortal/Home#/homepage**.
+1. Launch an Edge InPrivate session to **https://admin.microsoft.com/AdminPortal/Home#/homepage**.

 1. If needed, log in using **your Global Admin Username** and **your Global Admin Password**.